k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

   * [Click for more information about parameters support and non-prepared statement parameters](/articles/19_Broadway/actors/05_db_actors.md).

 * **Stage 1**, a placeholder in the template that enables adding additional activities that can be performed on the data prior to loading it to the target DB.
-This feature is similar to using a [Root function](/articles/07_table_population/02_source_object_types.md) that is added in a regular population object.

 * **LU Table** Stage, defines the target LU table using the **DbLoad** Actor.